-The town has seen an incredible transformation in recent years with countless improvements being made to its infrastructure, ranging from new facilities such as the new library and sports hall to the new access road out of Alhaurin heading towards Fuengirola, the final stretch of road was opened as opened in 2011 with just some minor finishing touches needed.
-In opening this new road to Fuengirola, travelling time from Alhaurin el Grande to the coast has been drastically reduced.
+The town of Alhaurin el Grande has seen an incredible transformation over recent years, with countless improvements to its infrastructure, including a new library and sports hall and the access road out of Alhaurin heading towards Fuengirola, which has drastically reduced the travelling time to the coast.

-Alhaurin Golf is an 18 hole par 72 course designed by Severiano Ballesteros in addition to this there is a 9 hole practise course as well as a golf academy for all ages and skills.
+There are three golf courses close to Alhaurin el Grande – Alhaurin Golf, Mijas Golf and Lauro Golf, with several other golf courses within easy access.
+Alhaurin Golf is an 18 hole par 72 course designed by Severiano Ballesteros.
+There is also a 9 hole practice course as well as a golf academy for all ages and skills.